Gaurav17524/Cognizance/Task-6/readme.md

 ***Employers typically view certificates as a way to identify job candidates who have specific skill-sets, and obtaining an advanced certificate in cybersecurity can help applicants stand out from the crowd.
 It can also demonstrate a strong commitment to the profession, which may boost career advancement and earnings potential.***

 ### future improvements:- ###
-***In future AVARTUM pvt. ltd promises that Invest in a scalable, high-bandwidth network infrastructure.
+***In future AVARTUM pvt. ltd promises Investment in a scalable, high-bandwidth network infrastructure.
 Developing an infrastructure capable of providing enhanced security options for sensitive data and enterprise applications will allow employees to collaborate conveniently and securely — anytime, anywhere.***

 ###### Organize a phishing training course. ######